 The brief argues that a nationwide constitutional amendment is required, not just statutes, because even under the Equal Pay Act of 1963, “employers can still pay men more than women based on factors including salary history” even when the salary history itself is based on a decades of pay inequity.

 The brief was written by Gainesville-based Southern Legal Counsel and the law firm Baker, Donelson, Bearman, Caldwell & Berkowitz, with 21 offices across the Southeast.

 ERA foes in their legal filings cite concerns about the ERA bolstering abortion rights and threatening traditional approaches to child-custody disputes and alimony.

-The lawsuit calls upon Federal Archivist David Ferreiro to record Virginia’s vote to ratify, triggering implementation of the ERA and making it law.
-The Department of Justice instructed Ferreiro not to accept the document, thus blocking implementation.
+The lawsuit calls upon Federal Archivist David Ferriero to record Virginia’s vote to ratify, triggering implementation of the ERA and making it law.
+The Department of Justice instructed Ferriero not to accept the document, thus blocking implementation.